Yukiooooo/PHYS-5391/assignment-5-2/README.md

 **viz_results.py** % the python code used for visualization the output file

 ## How to compile these files
-Please download all the SIX files in this folder or clone my repository via:
+Please download all the files in this folder or clone my repository via:

 $ git clone https://github.com/Yukiooooo/PHYS-5391.git